-The supplemented gut fungi are expected to affect the survival or body size of the BSF larvae that encounter entomopathogenic microorganisms.
-If no effect is observed, the experiment will be conducted with a less nutritious diet (e.g., low protein levels) to weaken the larvae and its immune system and to see a larger effect of the gut fungi.
+We expect that supplementation of gut fungi will affect the survival or body size of BSF larvae encountering entomopathogenic microorganisms.
+If no effect is observed, we will utilize a less nutritious, low-protein diet to weaken the larvae and their immune system.

-In the interaction between the BSF larvae and other Diptera species, first of all, I expect to see the effect of competition, e.g. reduction in survival or body mass when both species are present together compared to when they are alone.
-If such an effect is not seen, it may be that the diet is enough for both species and it is not a limiting factor.
-In that case, an increase in the number of both species will be tested (as conducted in Chase and Berlovsky 1994).
+In competitions between BSF larvae and each of the other two Diptera, we expect to observe reduced body mass or survival when two species are present compared to one species.
+If no effect is seen, the diet may be sufficient for both species and is not limiting.
+In this case, we will enhance competition by increasing the number of larvae of both species (Chase and Berlovsky 1994).

-In addition, I expect to see an effect of the fungi in the substrate on the survival or body size of the Diptera species.
-If no such effect is detected, another set of experiments will be conducted.
-In these experiments the BSF larvae will be fed with the fungi and the remaining substrate (after BSF larvae reach pupation) will be used to rear the Diptera species.
-In this case, the interaction between the BSF and their gut fungi and its effect on competitors will be tested.
+We also expect the fungal-supplemented substrate to affect the body size or survival of the Diptera species.
+If no effect is detected, another set of experiments will be conducted.
+We will feed BSF larvae with the four select fungi.
+After BSF pupation, the remaining substrate will be used to rear the three Diptera species.
+We will then test interactions between BSF and its gut fungi and the effect of this combination on competitors.

 C.7.
-Objective 6 – Testing the predictions on the community level
+Objective 6 – Testing the predictions at the community level

 C.7.1.
 Working hypothesis

-Affect testing the different factors that affect the BSF life cycle and the benefit that the gut fungi provide them, multi-species experiments that test the invading potential of the BSF with its gut fungi will be constructed.
-To construct such an experimental setting, the use of machine learning models will be used based on the results of the previous sections.
+We hypothesize that factors affecting the BSF life cycle and gut fungi provide an adaptive advantage at the community level.
+We will construct a multi-species experiment to understand the invasion potential of fungal-hosting BSF.
+To build such an experimental setting, we will use machine learning based on the results of Objectives 1 to 5.

 C.7.2 Machine learning model

-I will use ECHO, which is a generic simulator that was developed by Holland (Holland 1992) and designed to explore interactions among large numbers of different adaptive agents (AA).
-It provides populations of evolving, reproducing agents distributed over geography with different inputs of renewable resources at various sites.
-This adaptive agent (AA) model provides a realistic framework for ecosystem simulation, evolving ecosystem structures and behaviors by emerging, submerging, interacting, and evolving ecological entities.
-This individual-based AA proves applicable to a spatially explicit simulation of highly simplified terrestrial food webs (Recknagel 2006).
+We will use ECHO, a generic simulator (Holland 1992) designed to explore interactions among large numbers of adaptive agents (AA).
+ECHO provides populations of evolving, reproducing agents that are distributed geographically with inputs of renewable resources at various sites.
+This AA model provides a realistic framework for ecosystem simulation, evolving ecosystem structures, and behaviors by emerging, submerging, interacting, and evolving ecological entities.
+ECHO is an individually based AA that is proven to apply to a spatially explicit simulation of highly simplified terrestrial food webs (Recknagel 2006).

 C.7.3 Multi-species experiments

-The experiment will be conducted in net cages (1X1X1 m) in a rearing room (according to the a-biotic conditions that will be found relevant).
-In the cages, 1 Kg of Gainesville diet will be placed in plastic containers and the Diptera eggs or larvae will be placed according to the model (3 replicates to each condition).
-The experiment will be conducted over a period that will allow the development of several generations of the Diptera (2 months).
-During the experimental period, every 10 days the number of larvae, pupa, and adults will be measured and the presence and abundance of the different fungi species will be measured using RT-PCR will specific primers (in a 1 gr substrate sample; 3 replicates from each substrate).
+We will conduct the experiments in net cages (1X1X1 m) in a rearing room according to the abiotic conditions determined in Objective??).
+One Kg of Gainesville diet will be placed in plastic containers within the cages, and Diptera eggs or larvae will be placed according to the ECHO model (3 replicates per condition).
+We will conduct the experiment over two months to allow the development of several generations of the three Diptera species.
+Every 10 days, the number of larvae, pupa, and adults will be measured, and the presence and abundance of the different fungi species will be measured by RT-PCR with specific primers from 1 gr substrate samples (3 replicates per substrate).

 C.7.4 Expected results and pitfalls